food-ticket/deliveroo/readme.md

 # Implement the new Deliveroo API
 This package allows you to easily make requests to the new Deliveroo API.
+The full documentation of the Deliveroo API can be found here: https://api-docs.deliveroo.com/v2.0/reference/credentials.

 ## Requirements